ChristianKuehnel/fhem-venetianblinds/README.md

 4. If your fhem installation is *not* in ~fhem: ```export FHEM_HOME=\<path to your fhem installation\>```
 5. run ```make fhem``` to deploy the files to your fhem installation
 6. restart fhem and configure the module

+# Usage
+Check the command reference in fhem after you have installed the module.